 Languedoc, France is the largest producer of rosé wine in the entire country!
 Rosé here is similar to that of Provence, where most are blends of Grenache, Cinsault, Syrah, and Mourvèdre.
 It may not be as famous as a region for rosé like Provence, but the quality is definitely there.
 The unique terroir of this region with the Mediterranean coast to the east, Pyreneese Mountains to the south, and a diversity of soil types, means that all kinds of rosé expressions can be produced here.

 90+ Cellars Lot 33 Rosé is a blend of Grenache and Cinsault, and receives its light color from brief skin contact followed by a long, cool fermentation.
 This wine is well balanced with a rounded body, bright acidity, and ripe fruit flavors.
 On the nose and palate, you’ll find notes of cherries, white pepper, and melon.
-This wine is perfect for summer and enjoying on a hot day!
+This wine is perfect all year round, but especially on a hot summer day!